 Chemotherapy may be given directly into a vein as an injection and/or through an intravenous infusion (by drip or pump).
 It may also be given in tablet form.
 You may have a central venous access device fitted.
 This is a thin tube (line) which goes directly into a vein and stays in place until your treatment is over.
 This saves you having repeated injections.
-There are different types of central venous access devices, such as ports and PICC lines.
-Usually your treatment will be given in the chemotherapy day care unit.
+There are different types of central venous access devices, such as ports, Hickman lines and PICC lines.
+Usually your treatment will be given in the oncology day ward.